 Teachers at All Saints' ensure curriculum design creates learning experiences that excite, hook, inspire and engage all learners.
 We are passionate about instilling transferable knowledge and skills across the curriculum.
 We hold high aspirations for all pupils and invest time and resources into nurturing talents and interests so learners can flourish academically and personally.

-In addition to covering the National Curriculum and Early Years' framework, we aim to shape our curriculum so that it prepares children for the next stage of their education and promotes British Values alongside our own school values and ethos that ‘It’s okay to be different’.
-We enrich our curriculum through additional content and skills as determined by the specific needs of our children, our community and the wider society.
+In addition to covering the National Curriculum and Early Years' framework, we aim to shape our curriculum so that it prepares children for the next stage of their education and promotes British Values alongside our own school values and ethos that ‘It’s okay to be different'.
+We enrich our curriculum through additional content and skills as determined by the specific needs of our children, our community, and the wider society.

-- We need to enable children to acquire knowledge across all subjects and understand the distinction between different subjects so that they all have the chance to shine and recognise their strengths and talents.
+- We need to enable children to acquire knowledge and skills across all subjects and understand the distinction between different subjects so that they all have the chance to shine and recognise their strengths and talents.

 - We want children to understand how they can make a difference in the world and how they can be courageous advocates to achieve this.

-- We need to enable children to develop their long term memory so that they can understand how to move relevant information between their working memory and their long term memory when they need to so they know more and remember more.
+- We need to enable children to develop their long-term memory so that they can understand how to move relevant information between their working memory and their long-term memory when they need to so they know more and remember more.

 - We want children to develop leadership skills so that they can take on trusted roles in school and demonstrate reliability and responsibility.